bitprj/devrel/IMC_WebDev/FinalBlog.md

 <body>
     <div class = "ground">
 ```
-As you can see, we just created a class called “ground”.
+As you can see, we just created a class called “ground.”
 Now our editor knows that we are planning to create an object.

 We do the same thing with all of our other objects.
 When you are done, it should look something like this:
 ```html